Divepit/Dalai/README.md

 npm run build
 ```

 This will regenerate the `/dist` directory.

+### 5. Upload to nETHz
 You can now copy the `/dist` directory into the directory you specified in step 2 on your nETHz webspace.

+Dalai should be waiting for you there now :)